johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-02.md

 # Management of SIG(0) Public Keys

 Only the child should have access to the SIG(0) private key.
-The corresponding SIG(0) public key should preferably be published in DNS, but it doesn't have have to be.
+The corresponding SIG(0) public key can be published in DNS, but it doesn't have have to be.
 The SIG(0) public key only needs to be available to the parent DNS UPDATE Receiver.
 Keeping all the public SIG(0) keys for different child zones in some sort of database is perfectly fine.